 Ask participants to stand barefoot on the corresponding positions of the electrode pads with their back to the instrument column.
 Wait briefly for the apparatus to automatically print data including height, weight, body fat, and BMI.

-Six minute walking test (6MWT)
+Six minutes walking test (6MWT)

 Perform the 6MWT in accordance with the technical standard described by European Respiratory Society/American Thoracic Society (ERS/ATS)24.